What is a bad mood really?

 It is a cocktail of emotions … Chemically speaking, a rush of emotions and feelings that are released from the brain and sent out into our body.

 As creatures of habit, unfortunately, we’re slightly addicted to the family cocktail of emotions—whatever they are: irritation, sadness, anger, disappointment or frustration.
-The cocktail is roughly the same within our families.

 Despite this habit, we can “hack” into our operating system and change the code!